kbayraktar/kbayraktar.github.io/te_markdown/heroes-create-spec.md

 [How do I get a running test-editor-instance?](local-setup)

-If you want to know how to implement and execute a test case covering this implementation, [read more](heroes-create-testcase){:class="web-button-grey"}
+If you want to know how to implement and execute a test case covering this implementation, [read more](/te_markdown/heroes-create-testcase){:class="web-button-grey reduced-padding"}

-If you want to know more about how specifications can and should be written, [read more](test-specifications){:class="web-button-grey"}
+If you want to know more about how specifications can and should be written, [read more](/te_markdown/test-specifications){:class="web-button-grey reduced-padding"}

 ## Some reflections